In order to increase your reach, keeping accessibility in mind is a good idea.

 A good feature for your menu, especially if it is rather long (i.e. more than 5 items), is to have a first link named “Skip Navigation Menu”.
 This gives the blind person a way to go to your content directly.
 Particularly useful if the person wants to visit multiple pages and not re-read the navigation menu each time.

 Note that any long list that you may be offering should not force your users to go through the entire list to go past it.

 The keyboard access needs to include all areas.
 This is where IFRAMEs can be problematic.
-Keyboard navigation between IFRAME elements add a layer of complexity.
+Keyboard navigation between IFRAME elements adds a layer of complexity.
 Not only that, once you are inside the IFRAME, it’s often difficult to properly get your focus back out of that IFRAME.
-Be careful and mindful in your theme design!
+Be careful and mindful of your theme design!
 Remember that Ads will generally use IFRAMEs.

 Note that easy keyboard access is particularly important if you include forms on your website.
 All forms should easily be accessed.
 For example, label tags should include the for=”…” attribute referencing the corresponding field and instructions on how to fill out the form should appear before the form, not after (in terms of navigation, after is problematic for people with disabilities.)

 More and more, handicapped people are given access to devices that can convert their voice in various computer commands.
 There are ways to allow much faster navigation of your website if your links are properly tagged for voice controlled browsers (here tagged means that you have specific attributes in your navigation tags).